4 Things You Didn’t (But Probably Should) Know About Your Website SEO

-Do you get frustrated with SEO?
+Do you get frustrated with website SEO?
 It’s okay, everyone does.
 The fine line between being found and not being found on Google search is a bit of an oddity for content marketers, web designers, and business owners alike.
 Despite SEO being an extremely important element in both web design and digital marketing, it often feels like we know very little about SEO and the Google algorithms that determine what pages your potential customers will or will not see.

 But, while we don’t know everything there is to know about what makes Google tick, there are very important factors about SEO that we do know.
 Unfortunately, all of these things may not be common knowledge.
 But, that’s where a guy like me comes in handy!